There are a lot of tools out there to help you track your finances.

 The same goes for cars and other non-income producing assets, which people often exclude from their net worth.

-We don’t update the value of the home.
+We don’t “mark to market” the value of the home.
 Unlike stock market investments, which you can sell “immediately” for the market price and a small commission, our home is the reverse.
 You can’t sell it in an instant for a small commission, it takes about a month and a few percent and the price depends a lot on local factors.

 We do update the value of our cars.
 Since it’s constantly going down and the market is somewhat more liquid for vehicles, we include the slow decline in the value of our cars.
 I only include a car if it was purchased within the time limits of the Net Worth Record because of continuity… and this actually means we only do it for one of our cars.